Efficient Multi-Template Learning for Structured Prediction: Multiple Template Learning

-The previous methods for structured inputs and outputs did not consider the properties of features, and directly used $\kappa(\mathcal{D})$ as the feature representation.
+Previous methods for structured inputs and outputs did not consider the properties of features, and directly used $\kappa(\mathcal{D})$ as the feature representation.
 Taking part-of-speech tagging for example, CRFs use the concatenation of all the different features instantiated from each template and the real-value of each feature is the occurred frequency.
-Actually, the subset of features $\kappa_j(\mathcal{D})$ applied by the $j$th template can be naturally formulated as one group.
-Each group of features stands for some specific meaning of the applied template, such as word, bi-gram, the distance, direction, and position related to the current token.
-Moreover, templates can be either defined arbitrarily by persons without any prior knowledge, or designed specially by domain experts.
-Due to the diversity of these templates, the importance of each templates should be different.
+Actually, the subset of features $\kappa_j(\mathcal{D})$ applied by the $j$th template can be naturally formulated as a group.
+Each group of features stands for some specific meaning of the applied template, such as word, bi-gram, distance, orientation, and position related to the current token.
+Moreover, templates can be either defined arbitrarily by someone without any prior knowledge, or designed specially by domain experts.
+It is easy to see that hundreds of templates are required for typical NLP tasks.
+Due to the diversity of features, the importance of each template should be assigned differently.
+However, due to numerous predefined templates, it is infeasible and tedious for users to select or weight the informative templates for the optimal prediction performance.

-It is desirable to have a principle way to interpret these templates.
-In particular, a proper template weighting can prune away poorly designed or conflicting templates, and amplify the effective templates, thereafter templates can be designed without cautions.
-To this end, in the next subsection, we propose a novel structured prediction model with group sparsity, where features generated from the same template naturally form a group, so as to interpret the importance of templates.
-The proposed model can be essentially deemed as a special Multiple Kernel Learning (MKL) problem, where the base kernels are defined in accord with templates.
+It is imperative to have a unified way to properly interpret and manage the diverse templates.
+In particular, a proper template weighting scheme can prune away poorly designed or conflicting templates, and amplify the effective templates, thereafter templates can be designed without cautions.
+In the next subsections, we propose a novel structured prediction model with group sparsity, where features generated from the same template naturally form a group, so as to interpret the importance of templates.
+The proposed model can be essentially deemed as a special MKL problem, where the base kernels are defined in accord with templates.
 Then we solve this MKL in the primal by an efficient cutting plane algorithm.